sandro730/Repetier-Firmware/README.md

 Distortion.h Distortion.cpp

- - bool Distortion :: isExternalRadiusPoint (fast8_t ix, fast8_t iy) const
+ - bool Distortion::isExternalRadiusPoint(fast8_t ix, fast8_t iy) const

- To calculate the distance of the pinto from the established center.
+   - To calculate the distance of the pinto from the established center.

- - void Distortion :: extrapolateCorners (fast8_t ix, fast8_t iy)
+ - void Distortion::extrapolateCorners(fast8_t ix, fast8_t iy)

-Edit function by adding the ix, iy arguments to recalculate the value.
+   - Edit function by adding the ix, iy arguments to recalculate the value.

- - void Distortion :: extrapolateCornersCircular (void)
+ - void Distortion::extrapolateCornersCircular(void)

-To calculate the values to be assigned to points outside the radius of the circle.
+   - To calculate the values to be assigned to points outside the radius of the circle.

- - void Distortion :: printMatrixCsv (bool raw)
+ - void Distortion::printMatrixCsv(bool raw)

-To print the matrix in CSV format.
+   - To print the matrix in CSV format.

-raw = true - List of raw values of the distortion matrix.
+   - raw = true - List of raw values of the distortion matrix.

-raw = false - List of values in mm of the distortion matrix.
+   - raw = false - List of values in mm of the distortion matrix.

 # Repetier-Firmware - the fast and user friendly firmware